Authentic Thai Peanut Sauce Recipe (Nam Jim Satay)

 Authentic Thai peanut sauce, nam jim satay, served in a sauce spoon.

-Thai peanut sauce, or nam jim satay, is a rich, creamy dipping sauce made from peanuts, coconut milk, and Thai spices.
-It has a sweet and nutty flavor and is often served with satay.
+Thai peanut sauce, also called nam jim satay (น้ำจิ้มสะเต๊ะ), is a creamy dipping sauce made from real peanuts, coconut milk, curry paste, and palm sugar.
+It tastes creamy, nutty, lightly sweet, and deeply savory.

-Thai chicken satay with peanut sauce accompanied by a fresh cucumber salad.
+Thai chicken satay with peanut sauce and cucumber salad.

 Ingredients for Thai peanut sauce displayed on a banana leaf, showcasing coconut milk, palm sugar, garlic, shallots, roasted peanuts, tamarind sauce, and massaman curry paste.

-• Palm sugar – Adds a caramel-like sweetness that’s different from white and brown sugar.
+• Palm sugar: Palm sugar gives a caramel-like sweetness you can’t replace with white sugar.

 Crushed peanuts in a clay mortar.